bluekitchen/btstack/port/zephyr/README.md

 ## Buiding and Running on nRF5340

-The nrf5340 is a dual core SOC, where one core is used for Bluetooth HCI functionality and the other for the high level application logic.
+The nrf5340 is a dual core SoC, where one core is used for Bluetooth HCI functionality and the other for the high level application logic.
 So both cores need to be programmed separately.
-Using the nRF5340-DK for example allowes debug output on both cores to separate UART ports.
+Using the nRF5340-DK for example allows debug output on both cores to separate UART ports.
+For the nRF5340 a network core firmware is required, which one depends on the use-case.
+With 2a and 2b two options are given.

-### Building the application
+### 1. Building the application
 build using:
 ```sh
 west build -b nrf5340dk_nrf5340_cpuapp